5 Myths You Probably Believe about Digital Signage Software Support

 Myth #4: Customer service alone will create loyal customers

-Just because a customer has received the support they requested and their problem has been resolved doesn’t necessarily mean that they are satisfied and will continue to use the support team.
+Just because a customer has received the support they requested and their problem has been resolved doesn’t necessarily mean that they are happy with the result and will continue to use the support team.
 Loyalty is earned by going above and beyond and making a personal connection with the customer.
 There is plenty of competition out there, and support providers should recognize that their business isn’t guaranteed.
 Customers are free to shop around and certainly will do so if they are unhappy with the service they receive.

 Myth #5: If you leave vendor support, you will lose access to new modules and licenses

 Even if you choose to seek support from a third party provider, you can still contact your digital signage software provider and purchase updates, new modules, and licenses at any time.
-You can still make sure that your software is up-to-date and you can make these adjustments at your own pace or as your budget allows.
+You can still make sure that your software is up-to-date and make these adjustments at your own pace or as your budget allows.